Skip to main content

 curl -s "https://rdap.arin.net/registry/ip/1.2.3.4" | jq .

-Privacy Shield Detection
+Privacy / Redaction Detection

 Pivot points:

-• Name servers → shared hosting/infrastructure clusters
+• Name servers (NS) → shared hosting / infrastructure clusters

 3. Web Technology Fingerprinting